-• Reports: Add your report to your image post by the Get Wet report deadline, Weds.
-9/26.
+Add your report to your image post by the Get Wet report deadline, Friday 9/27.
 You can put the text and any additional images (sketches etc) right in the post, or you can upload it as a pdf into the Media Library and link to that in your post.
+Do not post .doc files to Flowvis.org, but you must post .doc on Canvas.